flutter/cocoon/CI_YAML.md

         timeout: 60
         scheduler: luci
     ```
-    - Send PR, wait for it to propagate in LUCI
+    - Send PR, wait for the checks to go green (the change takes effect on presubmit)
-3. If the target in (2) is red, send patches to get it green.
+3. If the check is red, add patches to get it green
-4. When the bringup builder has validated the new dependency, and there is confidence
-   the new dependency is compatible, roll all targets to the new version in `.ci.yaml`.
-    - This is usually defined under `platform_properties`
-    - Remove the bringup builder from (2)
+4. Once the PR has landed, infrastructure may take 1 or 2 commits to apply the latest properties

 ## External Tests